h3xar0n/aws-security/README.md

 5. Finally, AWS then processes the policies against the request context to determine if it is allowed.

 ![Policy Evaluation Diagram](PolicyEvaluationHorizontal.png)

-## AWS VPC
-- VPC Flow Logs enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
-- Flow logs can help you with a number of tasks:
-  - Diagnosing overly restrictive security group rules
-  - Monitoring the traffic that is reaching your instance
-  - Determining the direction of the traffic to and from the network interfaces
-  - Aiding in investigating suspicius traffic
-### DNS servers
-- By default, AWS provides the Amazon DNS server.
-- To use your own DNS server you can create a new set of DHCP options for your VPC.
-- The default DHCP option set specifies AmazonProvidedDNS but you can provide the IP address of up to 4 of your own DNS servers.
-- You cannot update the existing option set, you must delete it and create a new one.
-### Security groups
-- Security groups are stateful, if you have allowed the inbound traffic you do not need to create a rule to allow the outbound reply.
-- By default an SG allows any outbound traffic so you don't need to add an outbound rule to a server in a public subnet.

 ## AWS CloudTrail
 - CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.